Wootan-Yu/Wootan-Yu/README.md

 - **C++ Programming**: Proficient in developing high-performance applications, focusing on memory management, algorithms, and object-oriented design.
 - **Python Programming**: Comfortable with scripting, automation, and data manipulation, leveraging Python for both academic and personal projects.
 - **Game Development**: Knowledgeable in physics engines, and graphical rendering.
 I work on interactive projects that involve physics-based challenges.
-- **Physics Simulations**: Specialized in creating realistic **physics simulations** using SFML, including simulations of gravity, friction, and momentum, from scratch.
+- **Simulations**: Specialized in creating **simulations** using SFML, including light, particles, and other physics forces, from scratch.
 - **Computer Graphics**: Skilled in implementing 2D graphics using SFML, enabling dynamic and visually rich simulations.
 - **Mobile Development (Flutter)**: Experienced in building cross-platform mobile apps using Flutter, developing modern, performant applications with a focus on user experience.